St Patrick's High School, Keady: History

-The school was founded in 1970 by the De La Salle Brothers to educate pupils from Derrynoose, Keady, Madden, Ballymacnab, Granemore, Clady and Middletown, County Armagh.
+The school was founded in 1970 by the De La Salle Brothers to educate pupils from Derrynoose, Keady, Madden, Ballymacnab, Granemore, Clady, Darkley and Middletown, County Armagh.
 St Patrick's now also has students from Armagh and Monaghan.
 Upon opening the school had 450 pupils and 22 teachers which has now grown to an enrolment of 1015 pupils, which includes 240 Sixth Form pupils, and 70 Members of Staff.

 In September 2000, St. Patrick's moved into a new purpose-built school with facilities including a 500 square metre sports hall, assembly hall, drama studio, lecture theatre, and oratory.
 The school has since been further enhanced with the completion of the Keady Recreation Centre.
 As part of this innovative ‘Dual Use Scheme’ with Armagh City and District Council (Armagh City, Banbridge and Craigavon Borough Council), the school now has a synthetic pitch with floodlighting, a pavilion with a meeting room, a grass pitch and a two floor fitness suite.
 The latest addition to the school was a sixth-form study centre.

 Staff

 The first principal of the school was Brother Gerard Deegan who led the school for nine years.
 His successor was Brother Francis Manning, principal from 1979-1980.

 Mr Patrick McAleavey OBE became principal in 1980, and was in the role until September 2010 when he retired.
 Having been a teacher in the school for ten years previously, Mr McAleavey was part of the school for a total of forty years.
 He was integral to promoting the school to one of the top five non-grammar secondary schools in Northern Ireland.

 Pat McGuckian was appointed as new principal in April 2011.
 She was previously the vice-principal of St. Malachy's College, in Belfast.
 She resigned in April 2018.
 She was replaced by Dr Fionnuala Moore who had been Vice Principal of St Ronan’s College, Lurgan.
+In February 2024 Kelley McKenna was appointed Principal, she had previously been Vice Principal at the school.